freds0/kabooks/README.md

 ## Selection

 After validating the data it is possible to select only those audios that have a minimal similarity between the transcription and the sentence.
-KATube can discard audios that have a similarity value less than a value you define (90% is a good start).
+KABooks can discard audios that have a similarity value less than a value you define (90% is a good start).

 This functionality is provided by the script named "selection.py" and can be used separately.
 Run the script using as input argument the path of the csv validation file, from the previews step, the minimal value of Levenshtein distance, and the result output file.
 A security parameter (--force) must be passed in order to effectively delete the files with lower value of Levenshtein distance.
 For example: